 3. Buy eco-friendly pet toys

-Some pets have more toys than children (and some of those may well have been stolen from children): teddy bears, pet puzzles, you name it.
+Some pets have more toys than children do (and some of those toys may well have been stolen from children): teddy bears, pet puzzles, you name it.

 Look out for toys made from hemp, bamboo and wood from sustainably managed forests.
 Hemp and bamboo are often labelled as environmentally friendly.
 In comparison, cotton requires large amounts of water, pesticides and cheap labour.
 You can find stuff like hemp dog bones, canvas squeaker toys and sisal-wrapped scratching posts.
 Sisal is a natural plant fibre like hemp.